MasterCard007/ithmb2jpg-converter/README.md

 ## Error Handling

+- **No JPEG Found:** If an `.ithmb` file does not contain valid JPEGs, it is logged.
-- **Invalid File Structure:** Files that fail validation are logged.
+- **Corrupt Image Removal:** Extracted JPEGs that fail validation are automatically deleted.
-- **Save Errors:** Issues during image saving (e.g., write permissions) are also logged.
+- **Permissions Issues:** If the script cannot write to the output folder, it logs the error.

 ## Limitations

-- Requires the `ithmbconverter` library, which must be installed separately.
-- Assumes `.ithmb` files are stored in a single root directory or its subdirectories.
+- The script assumes `.ithmb` files contain embedded JPEG images.
+- If a different encoding is used, the script may not work correctly.

 ## License